pcardotatgit/automation_lab_web_app_LIGHT/README.md

 password is : **password**

 ***Notice :*** The application is ready to manage users and their password.
-Bu we don't need this for this lab
+But we don't need this for this lab

 # Your Challenge